kcommerce/Termux-Android-Scripts/README.md

 ## Installation Steps

 ### 1. Install Termux and Termux:Boot
+- You can download copies of apks here: [download link](https://github.com/kcommerce/Termux-Android-Scripts/tree/main/apk)
+- Alternatively, you can download the latest version of Termux at [F-droid link](https://f-droid.org/en/)
 - **Option 1: Using adb tools**
   - Ensure you have adb tools installed on your computer.
+You can find adb tools for macOS here: [download link](https://github.com/kcommerce/Termux-Android-Scripts/tree/main/adb-tools)
   - Connect your Android device to your computer via USB.
   - Run the following command to install Termux and Termux:Boot APKs:
     ```bash